sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 <div id="http-client"></div>
 ## The Tour of Heroes HTTP client demo

 This demo is a shorter version of the [Tour of Heroes](/angular/tutorial) app.
 In this demo, the heroes are received from the server and displayed as a list.
 A user can add new heroes and save them to the server.
-The app uses the Dart `BrowserClient` client to communicate via **XMLHttpRequest (XHR)** .
+The app uses the Dart `BrowserClient` to communicate via **XMLHttpRequest (XHR)**.
-The following image displays the process of adding and saving heroess:
+The following image displays the process of adding and saving heroes:

 <img class="image-display" src="{% asset_path 'ng/devguide/server-communication/http-toh.gif' %}" alt="ToH mini app" width="282">

-The following code is the `HeroListComponent` component used in the demo:
+The following example shows the template for the `HeroListComponent` component used in the demo:

 <?code-excerpt "lib/src/toh/hero_list_component.html" title?>
 ```